semantic-flow/sflo/documentation/concept.mesh.assets.md

 Everything file in an [[folder._assets]] (or its subfolders) is considered an asset.

-Even though they will have a IRI in the [[concept.namespace.base]], they are not considered "mesh resources".
+Even though they will have a IRI in the [[concept.implied-rdf-base]], they are not considered "mesh resources".

 ## Special Assets